DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch07/processing-your-data.md

 Note that shaping data doesn't mean changing its value.
 Think more allong the lines of rearranging the data so that you can work with it in an easier manner.

 The goal of some types of data shaping is to create a larger dataset.
 In many cases, the data you need to perform an analysis doesn't appear in a single database or in a particular form.
 You need to shape the data and then combine it so that you have a single dataset in a known format before you can begin the analysis.

+### Juggling between NumPy and pandas

+There is no question that you need NumPy at all times.
+The pandas library is actually built on top of NumPy.
+However, you do need to make a choice between NumPy and pandas when performing tasks.
+You need the low-level functionality of NumPy to perform some tasks, but pandas makes things so much easier that you want to use it as often as possible.